MasterJ93/ATProtoKit/Sources/ATProtoKit/ATProtoKit.docc/Misc/SessionDebuggableArticle.md

 - Tip: If you do nothing, debugging is disabled by default (`nil`), so there’s no runtime overhead in production.

 - Note: All debugging via `SessionDebuggable` and `ConsoleDebugger` runs only in debug mode.

+`SessionDebuggable` observes network traffic rather than credential storage. `ConsoleDebugger` redacts authorization headers and does not provide a credential-inspection mode.
+For an App Password session, explicitly call ``ATProtocolConfiguration/cachedAccessToken()`` and ``AppPasswordCredentialStoring/storedRefreshToken()`` when local debugging requires the current tokens.
+Avoid placing either value in persistent or shared logs.

 ---